Arech/nntl/README.md

   * weights initialization schemes
   * ...
 * OpenBLAS (for matrix*matrix multiplications) is the only external code dependency (not counting the Boost, which is de facto industry standard).
 OpenBLAS could be easily replaced/substituted if needed.
+* Three data loaders available (see `/nntl/_supp/io` folder):
+  * `jsonreader` reads input data from `.json` files (requires RapidJson, see below).
+It's the most crossplatform, but the slowest solution.
+  * `binfile` reads input data from nntl-custom binary file format.
+It's the fastest method to read data, however `.bin` files require the most disk space and are prone to cross-platform issues with data-sizes and endianness.
+  * `matfile` implements Saving and Loading Archive Concepts from boost::serialization, therefore allowing reading and writing data to and from Matlab's native `.mat` files (including dumping neural network object state into .mat file for inspection).
+Requires Matlab installed as well as `#define NNTL_MATLAB_AVAILABLE` to compile. `NNTL_MATLAB_AVAILABLE` is defined by default for all projects (see it in `stdafx.h`).
+See `nntl/utils/matlab.h` for details how to setup build environment to be able to compile NNTL with Matlab support (thanks to Mathworks, it's not harder than to plug in Boost support).

 ### Cons
 * achieving the best possible performance with small data sizes (for example, when using very small minibatches and/or small number of neurons) may require some manual tuning of thresholds that define when to use single- or multi-threaded branch of code.
 At this moment this thresholds are hardcoded into `\nntl\interface\math\imath_basic_thresholds.h` and `\nntl\interface\rng\AFRandom_mt_thresholds.h` respectively.
 So, you'll need to fix them all to suit your own hardware needs in order to get the best possible performance.
 However, if you're not going to use too small nets/batches, you'll probably be absolutely fine with current multithreading-by-default implementation of imath interface.